llm-security-research/malicious-prompts/README.md

 ## Misc

 - [X] Find a name for the model family
-    - Maleficent models
+    - malignant models
 - [X] Find name for generated datasets
+    - [X] Prompts and embeddings collected from initial data
+        - "malignant"
+    - [X] Data generated with the siamese network
-    - Maleficent dataset
+        - "malignant_siamese"
 - [] Find a name for the final model